 Admission to the PhD Programme

 Here, you will find general information about procedures you should be aware of when applying for and being admitted to a PhD programme at the Faculty of Educational Sciences.
-The deadline for applying is two times a year: 1.
-April and 1.
-October.
+The deadline for applying is twice a year: 1 April and 1 October.
+Please be aware that you have to send your application by ordinary mail.

-The Doctoral Programme within Education, Special Needs Education, Language Education, Science Education, Mathematics Education, School development and Learning and ICT leads to the degree of Philosophiae Doctor (PhD).
+The Doctoral Programme in Education, Special Needs Education, Language Education, Science Education, Mathematics Education, School development and Learning and ICT leads to the degree of Philosophiae Doctor (PhD).

 The doctoral degree programme requires a full three years admission period as a minimum at the Programme.